 I have also endeavoured to spread my learning and my developing views on the world of conservation and collection care via publications, talks and by providing training modules.
 I am a co-author of the "Benchmarks in Collection Care for Museums, Archives and Libraries" and the Archive Skills Consultancy's training handbook for Basic Archive Skills.
 Additionally, I am also the author of a guidance leaflet, Library and Archive Storage Furniture, accessible on the British Library's website.
 In 2013, I was also pleased to be the co-author, with Dr. Helen Forde, of the key book on archives preservation for Facet.

-I have lectured widely on preservation and collections management issues and I am the Honorary Lecturer delivering the Curation & Stewardship and Advanced Preservation modules as part of the MA in Archive Studies and Records Management at University College London.
+I have lectured widely on preservation and collections management issues and I am the Honorary Lecturer delivering the Curation & Stewardship and Collection Care modules as part of the MA in Archive Studies and Records Management at University College London.

 My international work has included successful consultancy missions in The Gambia, Uganda, Kenya, Sierra Leone, Macau, Vietnam, Grenada, France and the Netherlands.
 This has provided me with an important element of professional learning - how to make collection care relevant within developing countries and tropical climates.